PoliticalGraveyard.com

 Hamby, William G. — Republican.
 Candidate for U.S. Representative from North Carolina 8th District, 1986.
 Still living as of 1986.

-HAMEL (Soundex H540) — See also CEITHAMEL, CROUTHAMEL, DUHAMEL, HALLEM, HAMELL, HAMERL, HAMIL, HAMILL, HAMMEL, HAMMELL, HAMMILL, HAMNEL, HAMPEL, HOMEL, HYMEL, SCHAMEL.
+HAMEL (Soundex H540) — See also CEITHAMEL, CROUTHAMEL, DUHAMEL, HALLEM, HAMELL, HAMERL, HAMIL, HAMILL, HAMMEL, HAMMELL, HAMMILL, HAMNEL, HAMPEL, HANEL, HOMEL, HYMEL, SCHAMEL.

 Hamel, Alfred J. — of New York.
 Conservative.
 Candidate for U.S. Representative from New York 11th District, 1984, 1986, 1988.
 Still living as of 1988.

-Hamel, Henry C. — U.S. Consular Agent in Cabano, 1916.
+Hamel, Henry C. — U.S. Consular Agent in Cabano, as of 1916.
 Burial location unknown.

 Hamel, Kenneth A. — of Toledo, Lucas County, Ohio.
 Democrat.
 Delegate to Democratic National Convention from Ohio, 1956 (alternate), 1960.
-Still living as of 1960.
+Presumed deceased.
+Burial location unknown.

 Hamel, Kristen — of Wayne County, Mich.
+Socialist.
 Workers World candidate for Michigan state house of representatives 1st District, 1996.
 Female.
 Still living as of 1996.

 Hamel, Robert F. — of Manchester, Hillsborough County, N.H.
 Republican.
 Alternate delegate to Republican National Convention from New Hampshire, 1964.
 Still living as of 1964.